• Let's Get Creative with Chalk

 In schools, we tend to associate the idea of enjoying a good book as part of the English curriculum.
 Here The National Literacy Trust give their top tips on how to promote passion and interest in other subject areas through the use of reading.
 Read more

-• Teaching for mastery
+• Teaching for Maths Mastery (Updated January 2025)

-• Experience of number through play
+• Experience of Number Through Play

 Children should be allowed to experience numbers in a relaxed, informal way.
 It’s important to carefully place numbers throughout an environment so children can use them in meaningful contexts during their play.
 Think about numbers indoors and out, in the water tray and in the home corner.
 Read more